ville-koivisto/algorithm-studies/README.md

-A repo for studying algorithms and data structures.
+A repo for studying rudimentary algorithms and data structures.